Lemonade Development

 - Uses Windows Installer Restart Manager to gracefully close running processes

-- Includes all executables (router, server, tray, log-viewer)
+- Includes all core executables (router, server, tray, CLI, and optional desktop app)

 - Proper upgrade handling between versions